Cheesy Funeral Potatoes {Au Gratin Potatoes}

 - Preheat the oven to 350 degrees F. Lightly grease a 9X13-inch baking pan with cooking spray and set aside.

-- Take the pot off the heat and stir in the cheese until smooth.
-Add the sour cream and mix until combined.
+- Off the heat, add the cheese gradually and stir until completely melted.
+Add the sour cream and stir until combined.

-- In a medium bowl, toss the lightly crushed cornflakes with the butter until evenly combined.
+- For the topping, in a medium bowl, toss the cornflakes with the melted butter.

-- Evenly spread the potatoes into the prepared 9X13-inch baking dish and top with the buttered cornflakes.
+- Evenly spread the potatoes into the prepared baking dish and top with the buttered cornflakes.

 Notes